 Life insurance can cover things such as mortgage payments after your death and one-off costs such as funeral costs.
 It’s advisable to shop around and find the best deal based upon what you want your policy to cover.

 If you have a pet in Spain, insurance for domestic animals typically covers medical expenses.
 In addition to this, it may also cover burial or cremation expenses, travel and theft.
 Some services may also include assistance for finding lost pets.

 A minimal level of travel insurance (seguros de viaje) may be covered by private health insurance: check the level of cover offered.
 If you regularly travel abroad, undertake extreme sports (including skiing or cycling) or visit for extended periods, you might consider topping up with specialized travel insurance.

-Single-trip, multi-trip and annual options are available, and can cover long trips up to 120 days.
-Insurance may also cover problems that arise with your trip, such as cancelled flights.
+Single-trip, multi-trip and annual options are available and can cover long trips up to 120 days.
+Insurance may also cover problems that arise with your trip, such as canceled flights.

 Commercial insurance in Spain

 - business liability insurance – all businesses need protection in the form of public liability insurance.
 This covers you for accidents, injuries and damage to third parties that occur on your premises or due to your business activities.
 In addition, you can opt for extended coverage against financial or reputational damage caused by your business actions or decisions.

 - premises insurance – this protects your business premises against damage caused by fire, floods, natural disasters or vandalism.
 It is not compulsory for all businesses but many landlords insist that it is taken out.